Best UNESCO World Heritage Sites to Explore

 Get a Local Expert

-Reading guidebooks and websites is a good starting point, but nothing beats learning from someone who lives and breathes the history of a place.
-Local guides can share stories and details that you will not find anywhere else, giving life to old stones and artifacts.
+Reading guidebooks and websites is a good starting point.
+But nothing beats learning from someone who lives and breathes the history of a place.
+Local guides can share stories and details that you will not find anywhere else.
+They give life to old stones and artifacts.
 Plus, they can answer questions and give you different views that will make your experience so much better.
 Do some research online or ask your hotel to find a reliable guide.

 Follow the Rules

-Historical locations have survived for so long, and are vulnerable.
+Historical locations have survived for so long and are vulnerable.
 This means it's important to treat them with care.
 Pay attention to signs and follow any instructions given by the staff.
-Do not touch the artifacts and be careful when walking around to avoid causing any damage.
+Do not touch the artifacts.
+Be careful when walking around to avoid causing any damage.
 These rules help to ensure that these places will be around for future visitors to see.

 Be Mindful of Your Impact

 When exploring historical sites, it’s important to keep in mind the world around you.
-Reduce the trash you make, and try to use public transportation wherever possible.
-Be respectful of the local population, their traditions, and their way of lives.
-By traveling with awareness, you help to protect the environment, support local communities, and preserve the integrity of place for every one.
+Reduce the trash you make.
+Try to use public transportation wherever possible.
+Be respectful of the local population, their traditions, and their way of life.
+By traveling with awareness, you help to protect the environment, support local communities, and preserve the integrity of the place for everyone.

 Remember, but Be Present

 Of course, you'll want to take photographs and write down your thoughts to recall all you have seen.
 But don't get so caught up in documenting everything that you forget to truly be in the moment.
-Put away your camera from time to time, take a deep breath, and really soak in the atmosphere.
+Put away your camera from time to time.
+Take a deep breath.
+Really soak in the atmosphere.
 Travel is about creating memories, not just collecting images.
 Engage with what you are seeing, smelling, hearing, and feeling.
+For additional information click here.

 Conclusion

-Diving into UNESCO World Heritage Sites gives you are a really cool way to get close to history, all types of cultures, and the natural world.
-Think about checking out old spots such as Machu Picchu or Petra, or roaming through incredible places like the Serengeti or the Galápagos Islands – each place has its own story.
-If you get your trip together carefully and keep in mind to be respectful to these spots, you can find yourself on some amazing trips that’ll teach you a lot, get you inspired, and stick with you for a lifetime.
+Diving into UNESCO World Heritage Sites offers a really cool way to get close to history, all types of cultures, and the natural world.
+Think about checking out old spots such as Machu Picchu or Petra, or roaming through incredible places like the Serengeti or the Galápagos Islands.
+Each place has its own story.
+If you plan your trip carefully and remember to be respectful to these spots, you can find yourself on some amazing trips.
+They’ll teach you a lot, get you inspired, and stick with you for a lifetime.

-When you're thinking about where to head next, UNESCO sites are worth a look.
-Each one has something special, whether it's a story from long ago, artwork, or just some amazing views.
+When you think about where to head next, UNESCO sites are worth a look.
+Each one has something special, whether it’s a story from long ago, artwork, or just some amazing views.
 These sites are more than just places to see.
 They are also about understanding different views and remembering our shared history.

 Before you pack your bags, do a little homework.
 UNESCO's list is huge, and each site has its own rules for visitors.
 Some places might need you to book way ahead, while others might have seasonal hours.

-When you're on the road, keep in mind that you are more than just a tourist.
-You're there to soak in a site that’s important to a lot of people, so treat it that way.
+When you are on the road, keep in mind that you are more than just a tourist.
+You are there to soak in a site that’s important to a lot of people, so treat it that way.
 Stick to the trails, don’t remove anything (like rocks or plants), and pay attention to what your guide says.

 To get the most out of these trips, try to dig a bit under the surface.
 Read up on the site's past, reach out to local experts, or think about going when there are fewer people around.
 Doing that can really open your eyes and give you a deeper appreciation for the spot.